SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/ldap.md

 * You have access to a running Pivotal Cloud Foundry environment.
 * Solace Messaging for PCF has been installed in your Pivotal Cloud Foundry environment.
 * You have completed the Java app tutorial.
 * You are using OpenLDAP.
-Some things may be different if you are using a different LDAP implementation.

 ## Files

 This section only concerns you if you are setting up your own LDAP server.

 If you already have a configured LDAP server then you can skip this section.

+The following files are written for OpenLDAP and may need to be modified to support other LDAP implementations.

 #### memberOf.ldif